+Source machine

-Source machine The details of the machine that tries to establish the reverse channel connection.
+The details of the machine that tries to establish the reverse channel connection.

 Time and date The time and date when the node started trying to connect to the Communication Broker through a reverse channel.
 Time duration The time interval for which a node attempted to establish a connection to the Communication Broker through the reverse channel (in milliseconds).

-The verbose option displays the following details of every failed connection:

-Type of failure A connection failure can be a time-out, rejection, or a reset.
+The verbose optic on displays the following details of every failed connection: Type of failure A connection failure can be a time-out, rejection, or a reset.
 This information helps you identify the true nature of the failure.
 Cause of failure The cause of failure helps you diagnose the underlying problem that triggered the connection failure.

-Attempts The number of attempts made by the node to reinstate the communication is presented within parenthesis.

--retryfailedrcp [-ovrg <resource_group>]

-This option starts to restore all failed reverse channel connections to the specified resource group.
-If you do not specify a resource group name, the command tries to restore all failed reverse channel connections to the default resource group.
+Attempts The number of attempts made by the node to reinstate the communication is presented within parenthesis. -retryfailedrcp [-01 vrg <resource_gro< b="">u</resource_gro<> up>] specified resource to restore all failed reverse channel connections to the e group.
+If you do not specify a resource group name, the restore all failed reverse channel connections to the default EXIT STATUS The following exit values are returned d:

-ovbbccb exited normally with no error.

-Command syntax error encountered.
+0 ovbbccb exited normally with no error.
+1 Command syntax error encountered.
 See command syntax for more details on possible values.
 2 Command partially succeeded.
 3 Command failed.
 See command output for more detailed information.

-The Communications Broker start command failed because a Communications Broker process is already running
+4 The Communications Broker start command failed because a Communications Broker process is already running.

-The Communications Broker failed to start because a Local Location Broker process is already running.
+5 The Communications Broker failed to start because a Local Location Broker process is already running.
 The HP Software Communications Broker is not supported on systems running the LLB.
 Stop the LLB before attempting to start the Communications Broker.

-The Communications Broker failed to stop because the Communications Broker process is already stopped.
+6 The Communications Broker failed to stop because the Communications Broker process is already stopped.
 7 The Communications Broker failed to start due to a bind exception on the Communications Broker port to be opened.

-The Communications Broker could not complete the command due to an authorization error.

-An exception was encountered causing the Communications Broker to exit.
+8 The Communications Broker could not complete the command due to an authorization error.
+100 An exception was encountered causing the Communications Broker to exit.
+Corresponding error messages are written to stderror.